crteensy/teensyduino-1.18-CB/README.md

      You need to start this tool before you want to program your Teensy for the first time in the current C::B session.
 It will remain open and available until you close it.

 Once you have compiled your code, the Teensy Loader will automatically download it.
-This is configured in the project's Pre/Post build steps.
+This is already configured in the project's Pre/Post build steps.

 2) Available Targets
 --------------------